gerstner-hub/nst/doc/FAQ.md

   Serial number of failed request: 1595
   Current serial number in output stream:  1818"

-This is a known bug in Xft (not st) which happens on some platforms and combination of particular fonts and fontconfig settings.
+This is a known bug in Xft (not nst) which happens on some platforms and combination of particular fonts and fontconfig settings.

 See also: